 If your team is using 70% ethanol, please ensure you are following EHS guidelines for safe use and storage, given that it is a class IB flammable liquid.
 Please follow Environmental Health and Safety’s guidance for physical hazards.
 Please call the central EHS contact line (541-346-3192) with questions.

-If you need to add new personnel to your research recovery plan and are not submitting a stage 1A plan, please email your approved plan, with the new personnel information added in the table of contact information via tracked changes, to ResearchIMT@uoregon.edu.
+If you need to add new personnel to your research recovery plan, please email your approved plan, with the new personnel information added in the table of contact information via tracked changes to ResearchIMT@uoregon.edu.

 Please complete the OVPRI On-Campus Research Guest Request Form at least 5 business days prior to the visit.
 Note: Many companies visiting campus to perform instrument repairs or similar functions are asking for signed invitation letters before coming to campus.
 PIs do not have the authority to sign these letters, but Research IMT can assist in getting appropriate review and signatures where necessary.
 For such cases, please give as much advance notice as possible since in many cases revisions to the letters have been necessary.

-NEW For allowable Stage 1A activities that involve researchers and/or participants being within 6ft of distance for 15 minutes or less (with appropriate PPE, barriers, etc), can we use a location that does not meet the established criteria for square feet per person?
+UPDATED For allowable research activities that involve researchers and/or participants being within 6ft of distance for 15 minutes or less (with appropriate PPE, barriers, etc), can we use a location that does not meet the established criteria for square feet per person?

 Yes.
-While the Research IMT stipulates that there must be at least 200 sq. ft. of space for each researcher in each location, brief duration training that meets the UO stage 1A requirements can occur in smaller spaces.
+While the Research IMT (as of 11/2/20) stipulates that there must be at least 150 sq. ft. of space for each researcher in each location, brief duration training that meets the UO stage 1C requirements can occur in smaller spaces.
 Such close proximity training or research activity can only occur once per hour for indoor locations.

 Do I need to use a lab coat?